 The 48th edition of Les rencontres de la photographie presents an extremely wide and varied program, hosted in the most unusual and unconventional spaces of the superbe Provençal village, such as churches, former factories, libraries and private houses.
 Arles literally opens its doors to personal and collective exhibitions, shows, talks with photographers and open-air libraries, offering a world of images and visual inspirations that deserve to be seen at least once in a lifetime.
-And here wo go with our personal best of from the rencontres of Arles.
+And here wo go with our personal best from the rencontres of Arles.

 Latina! is the main theme of this year’s edition.
 Under this subject we could see the exhibitions La Vuelta, made up of 28 traditional and experimental projects reflecting the cultural, social and political changes in Colombia; Poetics of the Human by Paz Erràzuriz, a Chilean photographer with extraordinary talent and sensibility; and the collective show La Vache et l’Orchidée.